oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

 Note that `self.assert_job_output_is(...)` and `self.assert_job_output_is_empty()` do as advertised -- they run the job to completion and verify the result.

 -   **IMPORTANT:** Only one `assert_job_output_is` assertion can be performed in a test body.
 Multiple calls will result in an exception instructing you to split the test apart.

+-   **NOTE:** Just because a job passes in unit tests does not guarantee it will pass in production.
+This is because workers, which execute the pipeline code, are run in a special environment where the codebase is configured differently.
+While the Apache Beam jobs team works to cut down on the differences, be careful about using complex and/or confusing objects.
+The simpler your job, the greater chance it'll work in production!

 ## Case studies